cfengine/documentation/overview/glossary.markdown

 After running this command, CFEngine knows where (which IP address) to use when fetching policy.
 It can also infer its CFEngine role (hubs fetch policy from themselves, while clients fetch policy from a hub).
-Having this information, it can start the various components in the background, causing policy to be fetched, enforced, and reported on regularly, every 5 minutes by default.
+Having this information, CFEngine can start the various components in the background, ensuring that policy is fetched, enforced, and reported regularly, every 5 minutes by default.

 #### Bundle